elyssontanaka/3_stats_preview_card_component/README.md

 ### What I learned

 Working on this project I was not too concerned about getting the design as perfect as possible, but instead I focused more on the responsiveness part.
 Thinking of the card as a component, I've tried to use flex to position the elements on the screen instead of using position relative and absolute as I used to.
 Also, this is the first project I've built with mobile-first workflow in mind.
-From this project on I'll try to use rem instead of px for fonts, margins, paddings, etc.
+From this project on I'll try to use rem and em instead of px for fonts, margins, paddings, etc.

 ## Author